-Generally, adult women require about 1600 to 2000 calories a day to maintain their weight.
-This number can go higher or lower depending on age, lifestyle, and physical activity (4).
-As stated above, the amount of protein required per day is largely dependent on the amount of physical activity done in a day.
+Generally, adult women require 1,600 to 2,000 calories a day to maintain their weight.
+This number can be higher or lower depending on age, lifestyle, and physical activity (4).
+As stated above, the amount of protein required per day is largely dependent on the amount of physical activity a person does in a day.

-Thus, it may besafe for a woman to consume 200 grams of this nutrient (or more) a day, but only if she is an athlete or competitive bodybuilder.
-Female bodybuilders can consume up to 4000 calories a day (2) depending on the season, and thus would have to consume large amounts of protein to help with muscle synthesis and to be within the 10-35% range of calories from protein.
-Additionally, for a few female bodybuilders, the recommended 2.3 to 3.1 grams of protein per kg lean body mass per day may indeed fall somewhere close to 200 grams of protein.
+Therefore, it may be safe for a woman to consume 200 grams of this nutrient (or more) a day, but only if she is an athlete or competitive bodybuilder.
+Female bodybuilders can consume up to 4,000 calories a day (2) depending on the season, and they have to consume large amounts of protein to help with muscle synthesis and be within the 10-35% range of calories from protein.
+In addition, for some female bodybuilders, the recommended 2.3 to 3.1 grams of protein per kg lean body mass per day may fall somewhere close to 200 grams of protein.

-Can You Have a Vegan 200 Grams a Day Meal Plan?
+Can You Have a 200 Grams Protein a Day Meal Plan As a Vegan?

 Yes, you can.
-Many people researching vegan diets are concerned about how to eat more protein.
-This is because veganism does not allow for most traditional sources like eggs, poultry, beef, and other meats, fish, milk, and milk products.
+Many people who follow vegan diets are concerned with how they can eat more protein.
+This is because veganism does not allow for most traditional sources such as eggs, poultry, beef, and other meats, fish, milk, and milk products.

-However, this should not stop you from trying out this diet.
-Here is a sample of a one day vegan 200 grams of protein meal plan:
+However, this should not stop you trying this diet.
+Here is a sample of a one-day vegan 200 grams of protein meal plan: